 To manually shut off a remote start, do any of the following:

-- Aim the RKE transmitter at the vehicle and press the remote start button until the parking lamps turn off.
+- Aim the remote keyless entry transmitter at the vehicle and press the remote start button until the parking lamps turn off.

-- Turn on the hazard warning flashers.
+- Turn on the hazards warning flashers.

 - Turn the ignition switch on and then off.